utopia-foss/utopia/doc/usage/run/stop-conditions.rst

     The ``monitor`` method is only invoked after certain *time* intervals, independent of the number of iteration steps.
     As these are invoked quite seldom, it usually is no big issue if you perform more costly operations within ``monitor``.

-    To control how frequent the monitor data is emitted and thus becomes available to the frontend, set the ``parameter_space.monitor_emit_inveral`` entry.
+    To control how frequently the monitor data is emitted and thus becomes available to the frontend, set the ``parameter_space.monitor_emit_inveral`` entry.

-    We suggest to **not** choose values that are much smaller than a second.
+    We suggest **not** choosing values that are significantly smaller than one second.
     This is because *all* monitor data is retained by the frontend, thus potentially eating up your memory if the monitor is emitting too frequently or the simulation time is very long.